(Restricted Admission-Limited Access)

 Program Entrance Requirements: All candidates entering the program must have proof of a standard high school diploma or GED and are required to complete the pre-program Testing through Broward College Institute of Public Safety Regional Selection Center.
 The candidate must complete and achieve passing scores on the Basic Abilities Test for Law Enforcement (BAT), and pass a physical fitness ability test (Basic Motor Skills), and a Swim Test.
 Some agencies will also require a Test of Adult Basic Ability (TABE).
 All test registrations must be completed online at http://www.broward.edu/admissions/testing/Pages/default.aspx.

 Seating is limited to 40 students per academy program.

-The Police Academy Basic Training Program is a limited access program.
+Program Description: The Police Academy Basic Training Program is a limited access program.
 Courses are held at the Institute of Public Safety, located at A. Hugh Adams Central Campus.
 The Institute is certified by the Florida Criminal Justice Standards and Training Commission to provide basic and advanced training.
 The Law Enforcement Basic Recruit Training prepares students as entry-level law enforcement officers in the State of Florida.
 Practical skills and simulated activities complement the classroom instruction.
 This minimum standards program is regulated by Florida statutes and is a highly structured and disciplined program.